nguyenkhoi2806/react-js-training/Week-1/day2/readme.md

 **\*Explain**

-- `constructor` Dùng để khởi tạo state, gọi `super(props)` để kế thừa từ `React.Component`
+- `constructor` is used to initialize state and calls `super(props)` to inherit from `React.Component`
-- `this.state` Dữ liệu nội bộ của component
+- `this.state` the internal data of the component
-- `this.setState(...)` Cập nhật `state` và tự động `re-render` giao diện
+- `this.setState(...)` Updated `state` and auto `re-render` UI
-- `render()` Trả về JSX để hiển thị trên giao diện
+- `render()` returns JSX to render on the interface.

 ## Props

 ### What is Props

-- Props là viết tắt của "properties"
-- Dùng để truyền dữ liệu từ component cha → component con
-- Trong React, props là "đầu vào" của component, giúp component linh hoạt & tái sử dụng được.
+- Used to pass data from a parent component to a child component.
+  -In React, props are the "inputs" of a component that help make the component flexible and reusable.

 ### Example